Joaogma1/ninjaone-client/README.md

 Launches the test runner in the interactive watch mode.

-### `Running tests`
+### `Running tests Coverage`

 ```bash
   npm run coverage
 ```

-Launches the test runner that give informations about tests and the converage it has as output a folder named coverage that contains Covarage Data about the App
+Launches the test runner that give information about tests and the coverage it has as output a folder named coverage that contains coverage Data about the App

 ## Folder Structure